Should We Wait and See How the Euro/Yen Pairs Play Out?

 - Japan Economic Sentiment Index

-European currencies saw the euro trade in a narrow range against the yen after the final reading of Germany’s fourth-quarter real GDP, released yesterday, remained unchanged from the previous estimate of -0.2% year-on-year.The EUR/JPY pair traded between 156.085 and 157.304.
-Price action was seen fluctuating around the 20-period moving average on the hourly chart.
+European currencies saw the euro trade in a narrow range against the yen after the final figures for Germany’s fourth-quarter real GDP, released yesterday, remained unchanged from the previous reading of -0.2% year-over-year.The euro/yen pair traded between 156.085 and 157.304.
+Price action was seen straddling the 20-period moving average on the hourly chart.
 On the 4-hour chart, prices are rising without testing new lows, and the daily chart also shows signs of maintaining upward momentum.